International Student Work Opportunities Program

 - enhance their experience of studying and living in Canada

-To be considered for the International Student Work Opportunities Program (ISWOP), international undergraduate (main campus degree) students must fulfill the program requirements listed below.
+To be considered for the International Student Work Opportunities Program (ISWOP), international undergraduate (main campus degree) students must meet the program requirements listed below.

 For a student to be eligible to apply to the International Student Work Opportunities Program, they: